christophsax/SublimeStudio/README.md

-# SublimeStudio: RStudio Experience in a Real Editor
+# RStudio Experience in a Real Editor

 A Sublime Text plug-in that tries to bring parts of the user experience of RStudio to Sublime Text.
 It is primarily designed to fulfill my personal  needs,